sikthehedgehog/dragon/README.md

 This is the source code to Dragon's Castle.
 One of the big things from this code is that you can try using it to make *your own* platformer game, and not have to cope with all the ugly details, like limitless two-way scrolling or slope physics. (well sorta, the engine could use some more flexibility and was designed only with small rooms instead of large stages)

-**Currently the exact license for this code hasn't been decided yet, so if you want to use this for your own game feel free to contact me for arranging something.
-I'll definitely keep this at the very least compatible with the GPL, however!**

 ## How to play

 You can get a prebuilt ROM by downloading the `witch.bin` file (make sure to choose "raw view" so the browser downloads it!).